CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 \newpage

 # About the author
-Cyril Cermak is a software engineer by heart and the author of this book.
-Most of his professional career was spent building iOS apps or iOS frameworks.
+Hi, I am Cyril, a software engineer by heart and the author of this book.
+Most of my professional career was spent by building iOS apps or iOS frameworks.
 Beginning by Skoda Auto Connect App in Prague, continuing building iOS platform for Freelancer Ltd in Sydney, numerous start-ups on the side, and as of now being an iOS TechLead in Stuttgart for Porsche AG.
-In this book, Cyril describes different approaches for building modular iOS architecture so as some mechanisms and essential knowledge that should help you, the reader, to decide which approach would fit in the best or should be considered on your project.
+In this book, I am describing different approaches for building modular iOS architecture so as some mechanisms and essential knowledge that should help to decide which approach would fit in the best or should be considered on a project.

 ## Reviewers
 Joerg Nestele